bblastie/Public-OSCP-Notes/Templates/windows-privesc.md

 Kerberoasting - List out the SPNs on the domain and if there are any that are specifically calling to another host/port within the domain, could be kerberoastable.

-Kerberoasting - List out the SPNs on the domain and if there are any that are specifically calling to another host/port within the domain, could be kerberoastable.

 Credentials in Memory - run mimikatz and see if any of the accounts you enumerated at first show up.
 Try cracking the NTLM hash, or passing the hash through something like psexec.py or evil-winrm.

 ## Basics